Best Known For

 Answer questions and see how you rank against other players.Play Now

+During a light snowstorm, the plane took off but it only traveled about five miles before crashing into a cornfield.
 All four passengers—Richardson, Holly, Valens and the pilot—were killed.
 As the news of the accident spread, many were shocked by the loss of these three talents.
 The tragedy was later memorialized in the Don McLean song "American Pie" as "The day the music died."

 Only 17 years old when he died, Valens left behind a few recordings.
 His first, self-titled album was released shortly after the accident and did well on the charts.
 A live recording was later released as Ritchie Valens in Concert at Pacoima Junior HIgh.
 And his life story was memorialized on the big screen in the 1987 hit La Bamba, which introduced a new generation of music fans to the pioneering Latino performer.
 Lou Diamond Phillips played Valens, and the band Los Lobos recorded the soundtrack.